intel/ai-innovation-bridge/innovation-hackathon/computer-vision-track/README.md

 The dataset in this example can be found at https://www.mvtec.com/company/research/datasets/mvtec-ad

 The dataset used during the hackathon can be found at https://www.kaggle.com/datasets/ravirajsinh45/crop-and-weed-detection-data-with-bounding-boxes .
-If you would like to attempt this, you could adapt the pill example notebook to this data.
+You can adapt the pill tutorial notebook to this dataset.

 ### Link to Video Tutorial